-The exterior cable jack and receptacle are standard features on this coach and are installed in the compartment beside the entrance door.
-Another standard feature on this coach is the telephone hook up.
-This will allow the user to connect the coach to a telephone cable, if the park is so equipped.
-This feature includes the connector for the incoming telephone line and two telephone outlets inside the coach.
+The exterior cable jack and receptacle are optional features on this coach and may be installed in the compartment beside the entrance door.
+A standard feature on this coach is the telephone hook up.
+This will allow the user to connect the coach to a telephone cable if the park is so equipped.
+This feature includes the connector for the incoming telephone line and one telephone outlet inside the coach.